Woodstock: In popular culture

 In 1973, the stage show National Lampoon's Lemmings portrayed the "Woodchuck" festival, featuring parodies of many Woodstock performers.

 Time magazine named "The Who at Woodstock – 1969" to the magazine's "Top 10 Music-Festival Moments" list on March 18, 2010.

 In 2005, Argentine writer Edgar Brau published Woodstock, a long poem commemorating the festival.
 An English translation of the poem was published in January 2007 by Words Without Borders.

-In 2017, the singer Lana Del Rey released a song, "Coachella – Woodstock in My Mind," in order to show her worries about the tensions between North Korea and the United States while she was at Coachella, expressing nostalgia by using the Woodstock festival as a symbol of peace.
+In 2017, the singer Lana Del Rey released a song, "Coachella – Woodstock in My Mind," to show her worries about the tensions between North Korea and the United States while she was at Coachella, expressing nostalgia by using the Woodstock festival as a symbol of peace.

 In 2017, Portland rock band Portugal.
-The Man released album Woodstock, inspired by the lead singer John Gourley's conversation with his dad about the Woodstock festival ticket stub.
+The Man released an album titled Woodstock, inspired by a conversation between frontman John Gourley and his father after the latter discovered his ticket stub for the festival.

 In August 2019, the United States Postal Service released a Forever stamp commemorating Woodstock's 50th anniversary.
 The stamp was designed by Antonio Alcalá, Art Director of the USPS and was first issued at the Metropolitan Museum of Art in New York City on August 8, 2019.
 The museum was hosting Play it Loud, an exhibit co-organized with the Rock & Roll Hall of Fame consisting of vintage rock and roll instruments, posters, and costumes.
 Attending the ceremony were Woodstock producers Michael Lang and Joel Rosenman.
-The ceremony began with a "stirring" electric guitar performance of The Star Spangled Banner by "Captain" Kirk Douglas of The Roots—"reminiscent" of Jimi Hendrix's performance at the original festival.
+The ceremony began with a "stirring" electric guitar performance of The Star Spangled Banner by "Captain" Kirk Douglas of the Roots—"reminiscent" of Jimi Hendrix's performance at the original festival.

+In 2023, a South Korean organizer officially purchased Woodstock's license and tried to hold a festival in Pocheon, but there was a lot of controversy because of insufficient preparation in the process of preparing for the festival, and it was eventually canceled.